quicksilver/RemoteHosts-qsplugin/README.markdown

 ## A Quicksilver plug-in for dealing with a large number of computers ###

-Given a text file with a list of machine names in it (either hostname or FQDN), this plug-in indexes them as "remote host" objects and provides the following actions:
+Given a text file with a list of machine names in it (either hostname or Fully Qualified Domain Name), this plug-in indexes them as "remote host" objects and provides the following actions:

   * SSH to host
   * SSH to host as root